One Hundred Years of Solitude: Fifth generation

+José Arcadio

 José Arcadio, named after his ancestors in the Buendía tradition, is Aureliano Segundo and Fernanda's oldest child and follows the trend of previous Arcadios.
 He is raised by Úrsula, who intends for him to become Pope.
 After Fernanda's death, he returns from Rome without having become a priest.
 He spends his days pining for Amaranta, the object of his obsession.
 Eventually, he discovers the treasure Úrsula had buried under her bed, which he wastes on lavish parties and escapades with adolescent boys.
 Later, he begins a tentative friendship with Aureliano Babilonia, his nephew.
 José Arcadio plans to set Aureliano up in a business and return to Rome, but is murdered in his bath by four of the adolescent boys who ransack his house and steal his gold.

-- Renata Remedios (a.k.a.
+Renata Remedios (a.k.a.
 Meme)

 Renata Remedios, or Meme, is Aureliano Segundo and Fernanda's second child and first daughter.
 While she doesn't inherit Fernanda's beauty, she does have Aureliano Segundo's love of life and natural charisma.
 After her mother declares that she is to do nothing but play the clavichord, she is sent to school where she receives her performance degree as well as academic recognition.
 While she pursues the clavichord with "an inflexible discipline" to placate Fernanda, she also enjoys partying and exhibits the same tendency towards excess as her father.

 Meme meets and falls in love with Mauricio Babilonia, but when Fernanda discovers their affair, she arranges for Mauricio to be shot, claiming that he was a chicken thief.
 She then takes Meme to a convent.
 Meme remains mute for the rest of her life, partially because of the trauma, but also as a sign of rebellion.
 Several months after arriving at the convent, she gives birth to a son, Aureliano.
 He is sent to live with the Buendías.
 Aureliano arrives in a basket and Fernanda is tempted to kill the child in order to avoid shame, but instead claims he is an orphan in order to cover up her daughter's promiscuity and is forced to "tolerate him against her will for the rest of her life because at the moment of truth she lacked the courage to go through with her inner determination to drown him".